xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/index.md

 With Google Analytics, you are more prepared to write better-targeted ads, strengthen your marketing initiatives and create higher converting websites.

 1. Installing and configuring Google Analytics module
-2. Sales Funnels with Google Analytics
+2. eCommerce Tracking with Google Analytics